johnerinjery/PDF2Cal/README.md

 # PDFtoCal

 A tool that uses a PDF of semester time table of IISER Pune and updates my Google Calendar with new sem schedule.
-Doing it manually was a chore so..
+Doing it manually was a chore so I made this program.

 #StillInTheWorks